lambda-fairy/maud/docs/README.md

 ## Deployment

+The documentation is built
+and uploaded to GitHub Pages
+using [GitHub Actions][config].

-The documentation is automatically built and uploaded to GitHub pages on every commit to `master`.
+The workflow is run automatically on a new release.

-However,
-if you wish to deploy the docs manually, then you can do that by running `./deploy.sh`.
-You will need push access to the Maud repository to do this.
+For changes not tied to a release (e.g. typo fixes), a maintainer can trigger it manually – please ask if you'd like this.

+[config]: ../.github/workflows/publish-docs.yml